-Classical density estimation techniques such as kernel density estimation and mixture of Gaussians, suffer severely from the curse of dimensionality , which limits their model capability for high-dimensional data.
-However, the approximation of high-dimensional density functions is often needed to alleviate the computational cost of sampling a complicated mathematical model for many engineering applications.
+Classical density estimation techniques such as kernel density estimation and mixture of Gaussians, suffer severely from the curse of dimensionality, meaning that they are only effective for low-dimensional data.
+However, the approximation of high-dimensional distributions is often expected to alleviate the computational cost of sampling a complicated mathematical model.
 For example, a typical Uncertainty Quantification (UQ) model is a partial differential equation (PDE) subject to uncertainty.
-If we study rare events in such a system, we must have an effective strategy to reduce the number of samples since each sample corresponds to solving a PDE.
+When studying rare events in such a system, we must have an effective strategy to reduce the number of samples since each sample corresponds to solving a PDE.
 One strategy is to use the reduced-order model to obtain the samples of the desired rare events followed by a density estimation step.
-The estimated distribution can then be coupled with the importance sampling technique for variance reduction when sampling the original model \cite{Rubinstein2004,Giles_AN15,Wan_JCP20}.
-Another example is variational Bayes \cite{Blei_2018}.
-If the forward problem corresponds to solving a PDE, it can be very expensive to compute the statistics with respect to the posterior of a Bayesian inverse problem.
-Sampling strategies such as MCMC become less effective as the number of dimensions increases.
+The estimated distribution can then be coupled with the importance sampling technique for variance reduction \cite{Rubinstein2004,Giles_AN15,Wan_JCP20}.
+Another important example is the variational Bayes \cite{Blei_2018}.
+Sampling strategies such as Markov Chain Monte Carlo (MCMC) become less effective as the number of dimensions increases.